Living City Initiative

 - How do I know what expenditure is incurred in the qualifying period?

-- What are the limits to qualifying expenditure?
+- What are the limits to expenditure that qualifies for relief?

 - Non availability of relief